The following Owner-Managed Businesses guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-This guidance note discusses the application of entrepreneurs' relief for partners only.
-See also the Entrepreneurs’ relief guidance note.
-For further guidance, see Simon’s Taxes C3.1302C–C3.1303A (subscription sensitive).
+This guidance note discusses the application of business asset disposal relief (previously known as entrepreneurs’ relief) for partners only.
+See also the Business asset disposal relief guidance note.
+For further guidance, see Simon’s Taxes C3.1302C–C3.1303A.

 The only provisions for chargeable gains directly applicable to partnerships are found at TCGA 1992, s 59 and TCGA 1992, s 59A.
 The latter is for a Limited Liability Partnership (LLP).
 In both cases the effect is to make the partnership transparent for the purposes of chargeable gains.